 |

-Alabama, Alaska, California, Colorado, Florida, Montana, Indiana, Louisiana, Maryland, Minnesota, Mississippi, Missouri, New Mexico, North Carolina, North Dakota, Pennsylvania, South Carolina,
+Alabama, Alaska, California, Colorado, Florida, Montana, Indiana, Louisiana, Maryland, Minnesota, Mississippi, Missouri, New Mexico, North Carolina, North Dakota, Pennsylvania, South Carolina, South Dakota, Tennessee and Texas |

 |